HelioMesquita/ConvertingStaticToDynamicFramework/README.md

-# Converting Static Framework to Dynamic Framework for iOS and Generate framework or xcframework
+# Converting Static Framework to Dynamic Framework for iOS and Generate .framework or .xcframework

 Using static libraries can be a problem when you are creating awesome products that depends on it.
 This steps and articles can help if you are having the same issues about encapsulation/using static libraries to distribute them dynamically.